 The OUT pin is an output that indicates whether the switch is active.
+A high value means the switch is active, and a low value means it is not active.
 The OUT pin is high whenever the integrated MOSFET or relay is turned on.
 The Pololu 4-Channel RC Multiplexer does not have an OUT pin, but the same signal could be accessed by soldering a wire to the board as described in Section 6.1.

 The GOOD pin is an output that indicates whether the signal is valid (10–330 Hz pulse rate, 0.5–2.5 ms pulse width).
 When the GOOD pin is low, it means the signal is invalid.
 In that situation, the OUT pin will also be low.
 The RC multiplexer does not have a GOOD pin, but it does have an inverted GOOD pin as described in Section 6.1.

 The yellow indicator LED shows what state the device is in.
 There are four states the device can be in during normal operation: